dcunited001/dcunited001.github.io/_posts/2016-08-01-from-the-parapets-of-alexandria-knowledge-extinction-events.md

 and by the time we recognize it for what it is, it will be too late.

 The development of all new ideas and knowledge is greatly hindered by censorship of any kind.
-This includes philosophy itself.
+This includes philosophy, science, medicine, and art.
 Furthermore, America's stride towards social progress around the world has been reduced to a wimpering stagger by censorship and manipulation of social media.
 We promise such great works around the world, but what does it say when the world can see we obviously can't speak openly at home.
 If we pride ourselves on freedom to religion and freedom of speech, what does this say?
 And what kind of election is this?!

 The first essay will discuss the effect censorship has on the development of knowledge in general.
 The second essay will cover